anchpop/wise_mans_haskell/book.md

 Well... that's disappointing.
 When you run `sqrt` on a negative number, it returns `NaN`!marginnote(If you run `sqrt` on a complex number  it will return the correct result, not `Nan` (complex numbers are available in `Data.Complex` and made using the `:+` operator).).

-Anyway, I hope this communicates what the list monad is doing.
-Monads aren't anything super complicated or hard - they're just an additional context for a different value.
+Hopefully this communicates what the list monad is doing.
+Monads aren't anything super complicated or hard - they're just an additional context for a value.

 # Important Information For Using Haskell